The Inside Scoop on Starting a Food Truck in the U.S.

 Step 3: Write a business plan

 As tempting as it is to buy a van and start grilling, we’re not there just yet.
 Your next step involves building the foundation of your business.
 That’s right—it’s time to craft a business plan for your food truck concept.

 A business plan acts as a “North Star” for you, your team, and your investors (if applicable).
 While the exact contents of your business plan will depend on your needs, most plans should include:

-A well-crafted business plan can be the difference between receiving a loan and being turned away by investors.
-Which brings us to our next section…
+A well-crafted food business plan can be the difference between receiving a loan and being turned away by investors.
+This brings us to our next section…

 Step 4: Secure funding for your business

 A food truck is more affordable than a restaurant, but it’ll still require a modest investment.
-Between licenses, equipment, and other expenses, starting a food truck can cost $100,000 or more.
+Between licenses, cooking equipment, and other food preparation expenses, starting a food truck business can cost $100,000 or more.
 If you don’t have that kind of capital to invest, you may need to seek funding from other sources, such as: